CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

+We further test our model, trained on the synthetic SAPIEN dataset only, on real-world data.
+Since the training data does not contain backgrounds, we use pre-segmented object point clouds in the following experiments.

-\textbf{Testing on Real-World Laptop Trajectories} In Table \ref{table:bmvc} and Figure \ref{fig:teaser}, we compare our method to \textbf{Michel et al.} \cite{BMVC2015_181}, {ANCSH} \cite{li2020categorylevel}, and {ANCSH*} on two real-world laptop trajectories from \cite{BMVC2015_181}.
-We follow \cite{li2020categorylevel} and use their rendered object masks for test sequences.
-While {Michel et al.} and {ANCSH} are trained on the exact same instance used in testing, we directly test {ANCSH*} and our model trained on the synthetic dataset rendered from SAPIEN objects.
-Despite facing a Sim2Real gap and a category-level generalization gap, our model can outperform all other methods.
+\textbf{Real Laptop Trajectories} In Table \ref{table:bmvc} and Fig.\ref{fig:teaser}, we compare our method to Michel et al. \cite{BMVC2015_181}, {ANCSH} \cite{li2020categorylevel}, and {ANCSH*} on two real laptop trajectories from \cite{BMVC2015_181}.
+We follow \cite{li2020categorylevel} and use their rendered object masks for segmentation.
+In spite of a Sim2Real gap and a category-level generalization gap, our model outperforms all other methods.

+\textbf{Real Drawers Under Robot-Object Interaction} To test our method in robotic manipulation scenarios, we capture a real drawers trajectory using Kinect2, where a Kinova Jaco2 arm pulls out the middle drawer.
+As shown in Fig.\ref{fig:teaser}(d).
+Our model successfully tracks both the moving drawer and the other parts.
+See appendix \ref{sec:real_art_detail} for more details.